 Below is a picture of my garden last spring.
 It’s this time of year mine looks the best, and while I love it, life gets in the way so I do not always nurture it as I should.

 I am trying to do better, hence the reading and researching.
 Here are a few tips that stood out to me that I thought might be helpful to you as well:

 This is something I really want to begin doing.
 The compost can be a ready-made compost bin or we can build a compost bin using spare bits of wood.
 Not only will we have somewhere to put garden waste, but the plants will benefit from the rich compost created when it all breaks down!
 Make sure you have a good mixture of grass clippings, vegetable peelings, paper and woody prunings.
 To help the process along, we will have to turn the compost with a garden fork each month to keep it aerated.

+2. Prep the beds.
 Remove winter mulch, leaves and any other debris from your beds.
 Cut back the old dead growth of deciduous grasses and perennials to make room for the new growth.
 Any weeds that appear in your garden will be easiest to pull now, as the roots are shallow.
 I have done this and am making one more go around this weekend.

 3. Fertilize the soil